bkleinen/bkleinen.github.io/hugo/content/material/languages/python.md

 ```

-#### Checking your path
+### Checking your path

+If the default python version is not the one you want or expected, it is
+not the first one found in your path.
-to check your path, use
+To check your path, use

 ```bash
 echo $PATH
 ```

-or replace the colons with newlines to see the order more easily:
+if you replace the colons with newlines it's easier to see:

 ```bash
 echo $PATH | sed -e "s/:/\n/g"
 ```

-#### Python Versions on my machine
+### Python Versions on my machine

 Apart from Homebrew, it boils down to the System 2.7 and my newly installed 3.10: